mattriley/agile-avatars/README.md

 JavaScript does not feature a built-in MD5 implementation.

 - __No alternative built into Node.js exists__\
 The crypto module supports MD5.
-It doesn't seem possible to extract individual algorithms from crypto.
+It does not seem possible to extract individual algorithms from crypto.
 The consequence is a minified bundle size of 431.78 KB compared with 4.86 KB for blueimp-md5 which is a significant difference.

 - __No alternative that more closely matches the need exists__\
 According to [this issue](https://github.com/blueimp/JavaScript-MD5/issues/26), the original use case was to hash email addresses for Gravatar.